linuxclark/web-hosting-companies/README.md

 OVH operates 27 data centers around the world, United States, Australia, Singapore, Canada, France, Poland, Germany.
 OVH is a French cloud computing company that offers VPS, dedicated servers and other web services, is one of the largest web hosting providers in the world.
+Very Good Network, DDOS protection, Cheap